Jürgen Dirkx

-Jürgen Arnoldus Wilhelmus Dirkx (born 15 August 1975), known as Jürgen Dirkx, is a Dutch former footballer.
-During his career, he played as a defender for PSV and Fortuna Sittard.
+Jürgen Arnoldus Wilhelmus Dirkx (born 15 August 1975), known as Jürgen Dirkx, is a Dutch former professional footballer.
+During his career, he played as a centre-back for PSV and Fortuna Sittard.
 After retiring at the age of 27, he became a manager.
 Currently he is assistant manager of Jong PSV.

 Club career

 Dirkx started his footballing career at local club Reusel Sport, and also played in the youth teams of FC Eindhoven before moving to PSV.
 He made his first team debut in the UEFA Cup against Bayer Leverkusen in September 1994.
 After one season, in which he made 19 Eredivisie appearances and scored one goal, he was loaned to fellow Eredivisie side Fortuna Sittard.
 One year later, Fortuna signed him on a permanent basis.

 In November 1998, Dirkx made an immediate return to PSV, where he was a regular for the rest of the season.
 As a result of injuries and strong competition for his position, Dirkx appeared more sparingly in the next two seasons.
 In the 1999–2000 season, he contributed 13 appearances (two goals) as PSV became Eredivisie champions.
 In the 2000–01 season, he made five appearances (no goals), with PSV once again winning the title.

 In August 2001, Dirkx again moved to Fortuna Sittard on loan.
 He made 23 appearances in a season which ended in relegation to the Eerste Divisie.
 Dirkx then returned to PSV, making two appearances during the 2002–03 season.
 At the end of the season, Dirkx was not offered a new contract by PSV, which caused his retirement from professional football at the age of 27.